michaelcoughlan/signup-assessment/README.md

 - The API_BASE_URL would be moved to environment variables, this would ensure that for different environments like local, staging, uat, production, etc would be able to have dynamic base urls.
 - Add a debounce to the form inputs so they don't validate immediately.
 For example, typing into the password field will straight away throw the error message for minimum of 8 characters required.
 An improvement would be validating on blur or else adding time before validating.
 - On submission, the form is reset and the inputs turn red.
 This is incorrect due to `signUpForm` containing `required` errors in each of the form controls, even though the form itself is pristine.
+- The input field can be turned into a component, at the moment it is repeated code so that would benefit hugely from being its own component.
 - The only integration test is testing the on click for the button in the sign up spec.
-I would like to add a few more, as well as automation testing with Cypress or another framework.
+I would like to add a few more.
+- The Cypress E2E tests just validate the content, in a real application this would cover all functionality.